-This Saturday, Europe's eyes were on Denmark as it played host to the annual Eurovision Song Contest.
-On that very same day, Copenhagen Municipality gave a green light to the country's first official neo-Nazi demonstration since Word War II.
-Around 40 ultra far-right radical members of the Danish National Front set up shop outside the parliament building.
+This weekend Europe's eyes were on Denmark as it played host to the Eurovision Song Contest, an annual celebration of cheesy pop songs and international goodwill.
+(Conchita Wurst, a transgender woman with a beard, ended up winning.)
+Bizarrely enough, that same weekend Copenhagen decided to green-light the country's first official Nazi demonstration since World War II.
+On May 9, about 40 members of far right organization Danish National Front set up shop outside Parliament sporting propaganda-filled banners and Danish flags.

-In an effort to make sure the fascists didn’t get completely pummeled, riot police escorted them and sent them on their way to safety.
-This only meant the trouble was scattered into the streets of Copenhagen.
-While families and tourists stood by stunned, packs of masked anti-fascists ran around the city looking for bigots to beat up.
-All the while, the police tried to get the chaos under control.
+To save the right-wing activists from punishment, riot police escorted them to safety and sent them on their way.
+Of course this only meant the trouble scattered out into the streets of Copenhagen—while families and tourists stood by stunned and speechless, packs of masked anti-fascists ran around the city looking for Nazis to beat up.

-By the end of the day, 13 anti-fascist rioters had been arrested for throwing bottles – one of who will most likely face prison time.
-Later that day, 21 right-wing radicals were arrested for public disturbance on a train leaving Copenhagen.
+By the end of the day, 13 anti-fascist rioters had been arrested for throwing bottles, and one of them will likely face prison time.
+Twenty-one right-wing radicals were later arrested for public disturbance while on a train leaving Copenhagen.
+Everyone should have just stayed home and watched Eurovision.